seancoyne/sitemon/README.md

 ## Service

 You can also run this as a service.
 On Windows I use [NSSM - The Non-Sucking Service Manager](http://www.nssm.cc/) for this.
+I have included two scripts `install-windows.js` and `uninstall-windows.js` that will install or uninstall a Windows service.
+This uses NSSM so you will need to have that on your system prior to running these, and know the path to the nssm.exe executable.

 ## Node Module